 A company that has profited from long-term thinking is Waste Management Inc (WM).
 For years the trash-hauler and land-filler company simply moved garbage from homes to empty land – a short-sighted approach which cost the customer money and polluted land.

 By using LCA, WM set up a new business unit to turn "trash into cash" - with services for business to convert former waste into new raw materials.
-For example, one third of all aluminum produced is recycled and reused.
+For example, one third of all aluminium produced is recycled and reused.
 Serving businesses such as Wal-Mart has made WM more of a "market maker", converting methane gas from landfills into new energy sources.

 LCA is also helping to debunk myths in what is really sustainable